 A complete failure to deploy is when an airbag fails to deploy thus leaving the vehicle’s occupants completely unprotected in the event of a crash.
 In general, airbags are calibrated to deploy when there is a frontal collision exceeding 20 or 25 miles per hour.
 When there is an accident significant enough to merit an airbag deployment and the airbag fails to work, the product manufacturer may be held liable for the damages suffered.

 Regardless of whether the defect involves failure to deploy or inadvertent airbag deployment, the manufacturer of the vehicle or defective airbag can be held liable for injuries, damages and losses caused.
-If you or a loved one has been injured as a result of an auto product defect such as a faulty airbag in Arizona, the skilled Scottsdale auto product liability lawyers of The Breyer Law Offices P.C. can help.
+If you or a loved one has been injured as a result of an auto product defect such as a faulty airbag in Arizona, the skilled auto product liability lawyers of The Husband & Wife Law Team can help.
 Call our offices today at 602-457-6222 for a free consultation and comprehensive case evaluation.

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.